 The Raven was also the symbol of the God-King Bran.
 Bran was one of the legendary Kings of Britain.
 His sister, Branwen, was married to the King of Ireland.
 To cut a long story short, Branwen was exiled by her Irish husband to the scullery.
 She trained a starling to smuggle a message to her brother, to tell of her abuse.

-Bran was mortality wounded in the battle that followed.
-This was a problem because he had given away his cauldron of immortality.
+So Bran took an army over the Irish Sea to restore her to her rightful state.
+But the ships were becalmed.
+Mighty Bran blew the boats across the sea – he was that much a hero.
+Bran was mortality wounded in the fighting that followed.
+This was a problem because he had previously given away his cauldron of immortality.
 He gave it to the Irish King in recompense for the insults given to the Irish by Bran’s brother, who hated anyone not British.

 So, the dying Bran, told his companions to cut off his own head and take it back to the White Hill in London.
 His head was as good a companion on the way back as it was on the way out, and the journey home took 90 years.

-At last, they got to London where he told his men to bury his head on the White Hill.
+At last, they got to London, where Bran told his men to bury his head on the White Hill.
 As long as it stays here, he said, Britain would be safe from foreign invasion.
+The White Hill is said to be Tower Hill with its summit at Trinity Gardens, although Primrose Hill is sometimes offered as an alternative.

 This was one of the Three Fortunate Concealments and is found in ‘the Triads of the Island of Britain.’
+The Triads are from medieval manuscripts which preserve fragments of folklore, mythology and history.
+They are grouped in groups of three.

 But many years later, King Arthur saw no need for anybody or anything other than himself to protect the realm.
 So he had the head dug up.
-Calamity followed in the shapes of Sir Lancelot and Mordred which led to the end of the golden age of Camelot and conquest of Britain by the Saxons.This was one of the Three Unfortunate Disclosures.
+Calamity followed in the shapes of Sir Lancelot and Mordred which led to the end of the golden age of Camelot and conquest of Britain by the Saxons.
+This was one of the Three Unfortunate Disclosures.

-The White Hill is said to be Tower Hill with its summit at Trinity Gardens, although Primrose Hill is sometimes offered as an alternative.
 If we want a rational explanation for the story, there is evidence that Celtic cultures venerated the skull, and palladiums play a part in Celtic Tales.

 So what was Arthur doing destroying the palladium that kept Britain safe?
 Vanity is the answer the story gives.
-But, perhaps, it’s a memory of Christian rites taking over from pagan rituals.
+But, perhaps, it’s a memory of Christian rites taking over from pagan rituals?
 God, Arthur might have thought, would prefer to protect his people himself rather than Christians having to rely on a pagan cult object.

 The story of Bran’s head is inevitably linked to the Ravens in the Tower who, it is still said, keep us safe from invasion.
-As you can see from the photo are the top we still get in a tiz when one goes missing.
+As you can see from the photo at the top we still get in a tizz when one goes missing.

-Sadly, and I am probably sadder about this than most others, the link between the Tower, Bran and the Ravens cannot be substantiated.
+Sadly, and I am probably sadder about this than most, the link between the Tower, Bran, and the Ravens cannot be substantiated.
 Geoffrey Parnell, who is a friend of mine, told me that while working at the Tower of London he searched the records assiduously for the story of the ravens.
-He found no evidence of the Raven myth & the Tower before the 19th Century and concluded that it was most likely a Victorian invention.
+He found no evidence of the Raven myth & the Tower before the 19th Century, and concluded that it was most likely a Victorian invention.
+IanVisits has a 2025 story about the Ravens, and also concurs that the Ravens are a recent myth.

-The Welsh Triads give a total of three palladiums for Britain.
+The Welsh Triads give a total of two palladiums for Britain, a couple of nationalistic fighting dragons.

 The Head of Bran the Blessed, son of Llyr, which was concealed in the White Hill in London, with its face towards France.
-And as long as it was in the position in which it was put there, no Saxon Oppression would ever come to this Island;
+And as long as it was in the position in which it was put there, no Saxon Oppression would ever come to this Island; The second Fortunate Concealment: the Dragons in Dinas Emrys, which llud son of Beli concealed; And the third: the Bones of Gwerthefyr the Blessed, in the Chief Ports of this Island.
+And as long as they remained in that concealment, no Saxon Oppression would ever come to this Island.

-All good but then came the three unfortunate disclosures:
+All good but then came:

-And Arthur disclosed the head of Bran the Blessed from the White Hill, because it did not seem right to him that this Island should be defended by the strength of anyone, but by his own.
+And there were the Three Unfortunate Disclosures when these were disclosed.
+And Gwrtheyrn the Thin disclosed the bones of Gwerthefyr the Blessed for the love of a woman: that was Ronnwen the pagan woman; And it was he who disclosed the Dragons; And Arthur disclosed the head of Bran the Blessed from the White Hill, because it did not seem right to him that this Island should be defended by the strength of anyone, but by his own.

 Gwrtheyrn is Vortigen, the leader of the Britons after the fall of the Roman Empire in Britain, one or two leaders before Arthur.
 Vortigern, which means something like strong leader in Welsh was a real person in so far as he, unlike Arthur, is mentioned by Gildas a near contemporary source.